If You Use A Condom Are You Still A Virgin? | Clear Truths Revealed

 If You Use A Condom Are You Still A Virgin Biologically?

-Biologically, virginity is often defined by whether penetrative sex has occurred.
-Using a condom does not prevent penetration; it only acts as a barrier to prevent pregnancy and infections.
-Therefore, from a biological standpoint, using a condom does not mean you are still a virgin if penetration has taken place.
+Virginity itself is not a strict medical or biological condition.
+However, if someone defines virginity by whether penetrative sex has occurred, using a condom does not prevent penetration; it only acts as a barrier to help prevent pregnancy and infections.
+Therefore, under that traditional definition, using a condom does not mean you are still a virgin if penetration has taken place.

 If You Use A Condom Are You Still A Virgin According to Social Beliefs?